top of page

 The Story of Vive Movement

-Vive Movement was born from a deep desire to bring joyful, accessible movement to the heart of Kimberley.
-While recovering from her fourth major surgery—feeling isolated post-COVID and longing for real connection—Diana found herself spending quiet hours on her yoga mat at home.
-In one of those still moments, a vision took root: a movement collective grounded in creativity, community, and healing.
-The seed for Vive Movement was planted.
+Vive Movement was born from a deep desire to bring joyful, accessible dance to the heart of Kimberley.
+While recovering from her fourth major surgery—feeling isolated in the post-COVID world and longing for real connection—Diana found herself spending many hours reflecting on movement, healing, and community.
+In one of those still moments, a clear vision took root and the seed for Vive Movement was planted.

-The name Vive Movement draws inspiration from the French verb vivre, “to live.”
-Pronounced "Veeeeve", it reflects our intention to help people fully inhabit their bodies through movement, presence, and joy.
+The name Vive Movement comes from the French verb vivre, pronounced "veeeeve" meaning “to live,” reflecting our intention to move with joy.

 Our Mission